-Save as described below the Notes, the Guarantees and any non-contractual obligations arising out of or in connection with them are governed by, and shall be construed in accordance with, English law.
-The provisions relating to the title and transfer of the Notes as described in Condition 1 (Form, Denomination and Title) and the status of the Notes as described in Condition 2 (Status of the Notes) are governed by, and shall be construed in accordance with, Spanish law.
-The status of the Guarantee of each Guarantor as described in Condition 3(b) (Status of the Guarantees) shall be construed in accordance with the laws where each Guarantor has its centre of main interest, which, in the case of the Guarantee of the Parent, shall be Spanish law.
+Save as described below, the Notes, the Guarantee and any non-contractual obligations arising out of or in connection with them are governed by, and shall be construed in accordance with, Spanish law.
+The status of the Guarantee as described in Condition 3(b) (Status of the Guarantee) shall be construed in accordance with Spanish law.